German Chocolate Cake

 Step-by-Step Instructions

-In a medium bowl, beat the egg whites on high speed until stiff peaks form.
-In another bowl, whisk together the flour, cocoa powder, baking soda and salt.
+Step 3: Mix the dry ingredients.
+In a separate bowl, whisk together the flour, cocoa powder, baking soda, and salt.

-On low speed, alternately mix in the flour and buttermilk.
-Gently fold in the egg whites in two additions until the batter is smooth.
+Step 6.
+Finish the batter: On low speed, alternate adding the flour mixture and buttermilk.
+Gently fold in the egg whites in two batches until the batter is smooth.

-Divide the batter evenly into the prepared pans and bake until the cakes are set and a toothpick inserted into the centers comes out clean.
-Cool the cakes in the pans for about 15 minutes, then turn out onto wire racks to cool completely.
+Step 7: Bake and cool.
+Divide the batter into three 9-inch pans and bake until a toothpick comes out clean.
+Cool in the pans for 15 minutes, then move the layers to wire racks to cool completely.

-Make the frosting: Whisk the egg yolks, evaporated milk, and light brown sugar in a saucepan, then add the butter and bring to a gentle boil.
-Cook over medium-low heat until thick, about 12 minutes.
-Remove from the heat and mix in the coconut, pecans, vanilla, and salt.
+Step 8: Make the frosting.
+Whisk the egg yolks, milk, and brown sugar in a saucepan.
+Add the butter, bring to a boil, and simmer over medium-low heat for 12 minutes until thickened.
+Remove from heat and stir in the coconut, pecans, vanilla, and salt.

-Make the chocolate glaze: Microwave the cream and corn syrup in a medium bowl until boiling.
-Add the chopped chocolate, let sit for 30 seconds, then whisk until smooth.
-Cool until slightly thickened.
+Step 9: Make the glaze.
+In a medium bowl, microwave the cream and corn syrup until boiling.
+Stir in the chopped chocolate, let sit for 30 seconds, then whisk until smooth.
+Let it cool until slightly thickened.

-Assemble the cake: Place one cake layer on a cake platter.
-Spread a third of the coconut-pecan frosting over top.
+Step 10: Assemble and store.
+Place one cake layer on a platter.
+Spread a third of the frosting over top.
 Repeat with the remaining layers and frosting, leaving the sides of the cake bare.
 Drizzle the chocolate glaze over the top of the cake, letting it drip down the sides.
-The cake can be made up to two days ahead of time and stored in a cake dome at room temperature.
-The cake layers can also be frozen without the frosting for up to 3 months.
+You can store the cake at room temperature for two days or freeze unfrosted layers for up to three months.

 Video Tutorial